eliaxelang007/Handy/README.md

 Among the utilities implemented as of now, here are some of the notable ones:

+* A cleaner class that performs cleanup on objects that need it.
 * Get the name of the enum without the preceding enum type name.
 * A range class the encapsulates minimum and maximum values.
 * Generate inclusive random numbers between any range.